Tom Bossert, Trump's homeland security adviser, resigns

 Breaking News Emails

+A second U.S. official who was with Bossert until late Monday night also is convinced he had no idea his job was in jeopardy.

-Bossert's departures comes the day after John Bolton officially started his job as Trump's national security adviser.
+Bossert's departure comes the day after John Bolton officially started his job as Trump's national security adviser.

 "The president is grateful for Tom's commitment to the safety and security of our great country," White House Press Secretary Sarah Huckabee Sanders said in a statement.
 "Tom led the White House's efforts to protect the homeland from terrorist threats, strengthen our cyber defenses, and respond to an unprecedented series of natural disasters.
 President Trump thanks him for his patriotic service and wishes him well."